emilymcdaniel/Final_Project/README.md

 **Thursday:**
 Attend class AND
 - Share new results.
-- Make as much progress on the project during class.
+- Make as much progress on the project during class as possible.
 - Be prepared to "present" progress to TAs/Dave.
 - Create action plan with deadlines.